 On a practical level the applicant needs to consider issues such as the following:

 Every case will turn on its own facts.
 The applicant needs to prepare their case very carefully and with a lot of detail with the help of an expert solicitor with experience in this area.
-The costs of these applications will naturally be higher than those of other applications in relation to children, such as about residence and contact, because the witness statements will need to show a lot of practical issues and have a large number of documents attached, which may also need to be translated.
+The costs of these applications will naturally be higher than those of other applications in relation to children, such as a child arrangements order, because the witness statements will need to show a lot of practical issues and have a large number of documents attached, which may also need to be translated.

 3 Southwark Street, London SE1 1RQ, T: +44 20 7407 4007